OpenTechSchool/html-css-beginners/core/portfolio.md

 ---

-# Html5 structure and Css starter
+# HTML5 structure and CSS starter
 ## Main Content

 We will start building the main page, our personal presentation since is the one that will give the